Sergeant major: United States Army

 In the U.S. Army, sergeant major (SGM) refers to both a military rank and a personnel slot, or position title.
 It is the highest enlisted rank, just above first sergeant and master sergeant, with a pay grade of E–9, NATO rank OR–9.

+The position of sergeant major goes back to General Friedrich Wilhelm von Steuben's Regulations for the Order and Discipline of the Troops of the United States (1779) also known as the Blue Book.
+This manual was created by the Prussian general for General George Washington to help make the Continental Army a true disciplined army able to meet the British Army in the field.
+Von Steuben laid out the duties of a sergeant major as an assistant to the regimental adjutant who keeps the roster, forms details, trains and disciplines the regiment.

+By 1909, the Noncommissioned Officers’ Manual stated that the sergeant major should be an expert in Army Regulations, the Drill Regulations, the Manual of Guard Duty and so much of the Courts-Martial Manual and the other manuals that pertain to his duties.

+The position disappeared from the Army in 1920 under General Order 36 to simplify the army's ranks until its return in 1959 under the recommendation of the Military Pay Bill of 1958.
+During this period, the most senior Master Sergeant would take on the roles of the sergeant major.

-The leadership variation – command sergeant major (CSM) – is the senior enlisted advisor to the commanding officer.
+The leadership variation – command sergeant major (CSM), created in 1967 – is the senior enlisted advisor to the commanding officer.
 The leadership position carries with it certain ceremonial functions such as caring for the unit's colors (flag).
 Additionally, CSMs serve as monitors of, and advocates for, the enlisted soldiers in the command.
 This position mostly exists in units of battalion size and larger.

-SGMs and CSMs serving in nominative positions (a position rated by a general officer or a civilian on the senior executive service payscale) will wear the nominative senior enlisted leader insignia.
+SGMs and CSMs serving in nominative positions (a position rated by a general officer or a civilian on the senior executive service pay scale) will wear the nominative senior enlisted leader insignia.
 All other sergeants major serving commanders at or below colonel wear their designated branch insignia.

 Both the SGM and CSM are referred to, and addressed as, "Sergeant Major".
 The Sergeant Major of the Army is a separate and unique position, but is still addressed as "Sergeant Major".